AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Literacy · life expectancy · infant mortality

-Human-capital and health snapshots—watch rural versus urban splits.
+Human-capital and health snapshots—compare urban vs rural.

 Group B · Development theories